 To add to our fun, we decided to do a remodel on our bathroom.
 A few years ago, my boys got into a scuffle and things happened.
 One boy aggrevated another boy.
 Then, the other boy pushed the one boy.
 That boy’s butt went through my wall.

 I have not used that bathroom in a long time because I get so mad that all I see is his full butt print.
 There are 2 cheeks and a crack.
-I bought stuff to redo it, my way, because we weren’t getting it done any other way.
+I bought stuff to redo it, my way because we weren’t getting it done any other way.
 Bart stepped in and did some work.
 Then, he made some phone calls.

 Once that happened, all the things happened.
 We now have a new shower, the toilet was already fairly new, bought new flooring.
 Our friend ordered new closet doors.
-The next big thing is to get the sinks out, new ones bought, and installation.
+The next big thing is to get the sinks out, new ones bought, and installed.

 Go Big or Go Home

-So, all this stuff, at my house, happened with a torn up bathroom.
+So, all this stuff, at my house, happened with a torn-up bathroom.
 That and a front closet FULL of Charleigh Mae’s gifts, a corner in the living room FULL of Alyssa’s gifts, and birthday presents.
 Upstairs was full of wedding stuff.
-I mean, there is stuff every where and I haven’t known which way is up and which way is down.
+I mean, there is stuff everywhere and I haven’t known which way is up and which way is down.